12 SIMPLE STEPS

 Collectively, the United States produces around 254 million tons of waste annually – that could cover Texas, TWICE!
 While our trash is taken out, those discarded coffee cups, packages, and food waste never really goes ‘away,’ it’s only take out of sight and out of mind, encouraging us to continue consuming single-use items.

 This is exactly what is sounds like — dedicate one day a week to plant-based eating.
 The U.N.
 Food & Agriculture Organization (FAO) attributes 14.5% of global emissions to the world’s livestock farms.
-Not to mention, reducing your meat consumption isn’t just good for the planet, it’s also great for your health because 80% of antibiotics sold in the U.S. are for livestock!
-Hamburger with a side of oxytetracycline?
-Hmm… we’ll pass.
+Reducing your meat consumption isn’t just good for the planet, it’s also great for your health because 80% of antibiotics sold in the U.S. are for livestock!

 Why organic?
-At the most basic level, organic means that a product was produced without harm to soil, water, air, humans and all species (like honeybees!)–– promoting ecological health and biodiversity.
-Buying certified organic also means you’re supporting farmers and businesses that are placing human and environmental health before profit.
+At the most basic level, organic means that a product was produced without pesticides and herbicides in simple terms not harming soil, water, air, humans and all species – promoting ecological health and biodiversity.
+Buying USDA certified organic also means you’re supporting farmers and businesses that are placing human and environmental health before profit.

 To take care of the planet, you must take care of yourself.
 Making wellness a part of your lifestyle helps to guarantee that you have the energy and stamina to be an effective and enduring changemaker.